Shetty4L/walterbot/nlu_data/interrogation.md

 - good day
 - how are you doing
 - my name is jim
+- how's your day been
+- how are you feeling

 ## intent: ask_confession
 - tell me what you did